 Practical advice on ISO 9001:2015 Clause 7.1.6

-This requirement in ISO 9001:2015 is often poorly addressed and more importantly, the valuable opportunity it provides is frequently ignored.
+This requirement in ISO 9001:2015 needs to be addressed more effectively, and more importantly, the valuable opportunity it provides is frequently ignored.

 What is ISO 9001:2015 Clause 7.1.6?

-The organization shall determine the knowledge necessary for the operation of its processes and to achieve conformity of products and services.
-This knowledge shall be maintained and be made available to the extent necessary. etc.
+The organization shall determine the knowledge necessary to operate its processes and to achieve conformity of products and services.
+This knowledge will be maintained and made available to the required extent.
+Etc.

 What is Organizational Knowledge?